MOL (company): Awards

 At the 2016 Petroleum Economist Awards, MOL Group was named the Downstream Company of the Year and in 2018, it was awarded the Energy Company of the Year – Mid Cap prize.

 Controversies

 Takeover attempt by OMV

-In June 2007, Austrian energy company OMV made an unsolicited bid to take over MOL, which has been rejected by the Hungarian company.
-On 6 March 2008, the European Commission launched an in-depth investigation of OMV's unsolicited bid to take over MOL.
+In June 2007, Austrian energy company OMV made a bid to take over MOL, which was rejected by the Hungarian company.
+On 6 March 2008, the European Commission launched an investigation of OMV's bid.
 On 24 June 2008, OMV received a 'Statement of Objections' from the European Commission regarding the company's attempted takeover of MOL.
 In March 2009, OMV sold its 21% stake in MOL to Surgutneftegas.
 MOL called this move "unfriendly" and claimed OMV had acted as a front for Russian interests.

 Surgutneftegas shares

 Following the OMV's sale of its 21% stake of MOL to Surgutneftgas in 2009, MOL refused to register the Russian company as a shareholder with full rights, due to non-transparent ownership structure of Surgutneftegas.
 As a result, Surgutneftegas did not have its representatives in the board and the right to vote at general assemblies of shareholders.
 MOL defended its decision to block Surgut by arguing that the Russian company had not made its intentions towards the company clear.
 In May 2011, the Hungarian government bought the Russian Surgutneftegas's shares, thus the Hungarian state acquired 21.2% of the shares of MOL.